 Find an indoor golf facility: Indoor golf is becoming more and more prevalent across the United States.
 TopGolf has revolutionized this industry, but many other similar facilities exist.
 Whether you are looking for coaching, a putting green, a full on outdoor driving range with heated bays, simulators, or even just a place with a net and trackman, we’ve got you covered.
 Find indoor golf facilities near you.

 Work on strength and conditioning: Often overlooked is the importance of strengthening your golf muscles, especially in the winter when we all tend to get a little lazier.
-You can either hit the gym, or work on strengthening your balance and agility from your own home with these simple golf exercise routines.
+Looking for a complete golf workout program for this winter?

 Watch golf on TV: I know what you’re thinking, “how is watching golf going to help improve my own game?”
 Nowadays, commentators go into more depth than ever before, and microphone and camera improvements have made it so that often you can hear the players go through their decision making process.
 This can be just as helpful as watching all the different swings and trying to copy some of the things that PGA Tour players do.